 The first project, the Editing the Eartha M.M.
 White Collection, based at the University of Florida, is an electronic archive of personal correspondence and other documents related to Eartha M.M.
 White (1876–1974), the founder of the Clara White Mission and a leader of Jacksonville, Florida's African American community.
 Beginning in a classroom in 2016, this project continues to grow through the collaborative effort of students, faculty, staff at UNF, with recent efforts being made to expand into the Jacksonville community more broadly.
-To facilitate collaboration on the project, they share their TEI documents on GitHub, an online space for publishing digital work (used primarily for collaborating on open software), and offer detailed, step-by-step intructions for new editors to get started with text encoding.
-The introductory guide to the archive, which is written for all levels of experience, indicates that this project draws significantly from a non-specialist and community knowledge.
+To facilitate collaboration on the project, they share their TEI documents on GitHub, an online space for publishing digital work (used primarily for collaborating on open software), and offer detailed, step-by-step instructions for new editors to get started with text encoding.
+The introductory guide to the archive, aimed at all levels of experience, indicates that this project draws significantly from a non-specialist and community knowledge.

-The second project, The Peter Still Papers, based at Rutgers University, collects and publishes correspondence (1850-1875) relating to Peter Still's attempts to purchase freedom for his wife and children in Alabama, and includes letters by William Lloyd Garrison, Horace Greeley, and Harriet Beecher Stowe.
-This "Documentary Edition" makes selective use of tags based on the TEI-Lite model, with the goal of bringing out a particular narrative among the papers:
+The second project, The Peter Still Papers, based at Rutgers University, collects and publishes correspondence (1850-1875) relating to former slave Peter Still’s attempts to purchase freedom for his wife and children in Alabama, and includes letters by William Lloyd Garrison, Horace Greeley, and Harriet Beecher Stowe.
+This “Documentary Edition” makes selective use of tags based on the TEI-Lite model, with the goal of bringing out a particular narrative among the papers:

 Our intention with the markup has been to produce a rough idea of the aboutness of each letter, and not to count every reference to a person or a place.
 Consequently, the persName and placeName tags have been used selectively…. in the personography file, we have made an attempt to include only those people who were significant in Peter Still’s world, namely family, friends, and people who helped or hindered him in his mission.
 The Peter Still Papers 2015-2022, "About"

-Their minimalist tagging scheme reflects an inventive approach toward the structural limitations surrounding the creation of the archive: first, the scope of the documents themselves, none of which are written in Still's hand reflect what editors describe as "only one side of a conversation, punctuated by many gaps and omissions" (The Peter Still Papers 2015-2022, "About).
+Their minimalist tagging scheme reflects an inventive approach toward the structural limitations surrounding the creation of the archive: first, the scope of the documents themselves, none of which are written in Still’s hand, reflect what editors describe as “only one side of a conversation, punctuated by many gaps and omissions” (The Peter Still Papers 2015-2022, "About).
 Additionally, like the Editing the Eartha M.M.
-White Collection, this project draws from a range of skillsets, specifically from non-specialists in American history, as "no member of the project team is a historian by training, nor expert in the period in question" (The Peter Still Papers 2015-2022, "About).
+White Collection, this project draws from a range of skillsets, specifically from non-specialists in American history, as “no member of the project team is a historian by training, nor expert in the period in question” (The Peter Still Papers 2015-2022, “About”).

 Both archives work within limited structures–both institutional and informational–toward collaborative and community-oriented encoding approaches.
-Though they do not directly deal with queer subjects, they demonstrate that resistance is not just another formal experiment, where non-normative bodies challenge subscription into a oppressive mainstream.
+They demonstrate that resistance is not just another formal experiment, where non-normative bodies challenge subscription into an oppressive mainstream.
 It is a political project that foregrounds that which cannot be incorporated into a mainstream identity.

 Works Cited